AyanshKMishra/aku_beu_result_download/README.md

 3. If your package manager doesn't work, install [wkhtmltopdf](https://wkhtmltopdf.org/downloads.html) manually and add it to PATH.
 4. Edit regno, res_link, regno_le and pdf name variables.
 5. Run the script.

+The same script can be run for results of BEU, Patna as well, by just modifying the res_link variable.